Sign Up · Sign In · Feedback

 MOUTH GUARD: See below for advice on mouth guards.

-GLOVES: Gloves are recommended but not necessary.
-Find a good deal on a clearance page and save a few bucks.
-These gloves are little more than minnow protection from incidental stick checks and for added grip on a stick.
+GLOVES (optional): Gloves are recommended but not necessary.
+Gloves provide minor protection from incidental stick checks and for added grip on a stick.
 Please stick to team colors.

 CLEATS: Any field sport cleat will work.
 There are cleats specific to lacrosse, but soccer cleats work just fine, as well.
 If you already have a pair, no need to buy another.